 To produce a shortlist of keywords for which ranking well is both highly desirable and achievable with a good keyword strategy that blends these three metrics.
 Identify which keywords your site ranks well for currently and decide which of these are attractive from a visitor quality and volume perspective using the tools mentioned above.
 To inform the rest of your effective website build, your keyword strategy becomes a master document once complete.

 They will be living within sight with the sitemap’s role in ineffective website design by showing the pages that will be built.
 To align with your keyword strategy and your buyer’s decision process, the sitemap should embody the findings of the research you have done so far.

-Less is always more in most of the cases with every sitemap that will be different.
+Less is always more in most cases with every sitemap that will be different.
 To spend lots of time reading about every nuance of what you do, cutting down on the number of pages wherever possible as buyers do not come to your site.

 In every stage of the buying journey, focus on providing the content.
 For instance, the buyer journey’s key pages might be a homepage, services, case studies, and a consultation offer for the professional services business.
 They might be the homepage, features, pricing, and a demo or trial offer for the SaaS business.